 The Platinum card is part of Amex’s excellent Membership Rewards program, whereas the Delta Reserve card is tied to Delta’s loyalty program, SkyMiles.
 They’re both top-of-the-line cards that offer a lot of cardholder perks and benefits, making them a valuable addition to your credit card arsenal, particularly if you travel a lot.

 But those perks come at a price.
-These cards each have a $450 annual fee.
+These cards each have a huge annual fee, starting from $450.
 That may sound scary, but if you use the benefits that come with the cards, you can more than make up for their cost.

 So which of these best-in-class Amex cards is right for you?
 Which one has the benefits you’ll use most?